-INDIA Bloc Underlines 'Accommodative Spirit', Rahul Says BJP Will Be Defeated If They Fight Unitedly
+INDIA bloc underlines 'accommodative spirit', Rahul says BJP will be defeated if they fight unitedly

-Mumbai, Sep 1: INDIA bloc leaders on Friday vowed to finalise seat sharing in an accommodative spirit, with Congress leader Rahul Gandhi claiming the alliance represents 60 per cent of the country’s population and will easily defeat the BJP if it fights the Lok Sabha polls unitedly.
+MUMBAI, Sep 1 : INDIA bloc leaders today vowed to finalise seat sharing in an accommodative spirit, with Congress leader Rahul Gandhi claiming the alliance represents 60 per cent of the country’s population and will easily defeat the BJP if it fights the Lok Sabha polls unitedly.

 “We all have a common goal to fight inflation and unemployment,” Kharge said at the presser.